 What are Peer Support Professionals?

-Peer Support Professionals or Peer Support Coaches are individuals in recovery from mental health conditions, substance use, trauma and/or co-occurring conditions.
-They use their experience to help others seeking wellness and recovery.
-Peer workers attend a training program to develop their skills in social-emotional support, advocacy, communication, and coaching.
+Peer Support Professionals are individuals in recovery from mental health, substance use, trauma and/or co-occurring conditions.
+They use their lived experience to help others seeking wellness and recovery.
+Peer workers must attend a training program to develop their skills in social-emotional support, advocacy, communication, and coaching.
+If you would like to learn more about the amazing history of the peer support movement, check out our blog page here.
+To view the National Practice Standards for Peer Support Professionals, click here.

 Their work with others includes:

 We are the leading peer-operated mental health organization in Colorado that offers this training!
-Who better to learn peer support than from real peers who are living what they teach?
-Our 73-hour curriculum is comprehensive, robust, and in-depth, originally developed with support from the International Association of Peer Supporters (iNAPS).
+We believe there is no better way to learn peer support than from real peers who live what they teach.
+Our 72-hour curriculum is comprehensive, robust, and in-depth, originally developed with support from the National Association of Peer Supporters (N.A.P.S.)

 Why Train with the Colorado Mental Wellness Network?